CASFRI/CASFRI/documentation/inventory_update_procedure.md

     WHERE c.inv = 'SK03' AND ST_Intersects(h.geom, c.geom)
     ORDER BY inv;

-10. Delete all the rows in the historical table for the inventories affected by the addition of new inventories with queries like this:
+**11. Delete all the rows in the historical table for the inventories affected by the addition of new inventories with queries like this:**

     DELETE FROM casfri50_history.geo_history WHERE left(cas_id, 4) = 'SK01';
     DELETE FROM casfri50_history.geo_history WHERE left(cas_id, 4) = 'SK03';